JettIsOnTheNet/Awesome-Cheat-Sheets-for-Memory-Hacking/README.md

   <img src="https://github.com/JettIsOnTheNet/Awesome-Cheat-Sheets-for-Memory-Hacking/blob/main/ghostinshell.jpg?raw=true" alt="Memory Hacking"/>
 </p>

-Before diving back into an old project or start something new:
+Before diving back into an old project or starting something new:

   1. Set a timer on your phone for 1 or 2 minutes.
   2. Start timer and spend that time with a sheet.